This course requires good accounting skills, and requires that you can and want to analyze financial statements.

 Topics

-Topic 1: An introduction to modeling and analyzing a bank
+Topic 1: An introduction to banks

 Unique aspects of a bank's business model